-This year’s mainstream winter holidays fall on the weekend, so should federal employees expect an extra day off?
+This year, the eves of two mainstream winter holidays fall on the weekend, when most federal employees aren’t already working, so should workers expect an extra day off?

 The general rule is that if a federally recognized holiday falls on a weekend, then all full-time employees, including those on flexible or compressed work schedules, are entitled to an “in lieu of” holiday.